 - One screen maximum.
 If it doesn't fit on one screen, split it into multiple battlecards by competitor or by objection theme.
 The one-screen rule is non-negotiable for mid-call usage.

 - Tag by competitor and deal stage.
 A rep preparing for a discovery call against Competitor X needs different intelligence than a rep in late-stage negotiation against the same competitor.
-Tag battlecards by competitor AND by deal stage for faster retrieval.

 - Track usage and win rate correlation.
 Measure which battlecards get opened, which get shared with prospects, and which correlate with closed-won deals.
 Double down on what works.
 Retire what doesn't.